Master Evolution, Ecology and Systematics

 The interdisciplinary module teaches the basics of biological collection work.
 This includes not only the collection itself, but also the long-term preservation and safe storage of objects and the data belonging to them.

-• E8 - Plant Microevolution and Population Genetics (5 CP) (currently not available)
+E8 - Plant Microevolution and Population Genetics (5 CP) (not available anymore)

 The lecture presents the systematic groups of cryptogams in detail.
 Phylogenetic relationships will be treated as well as their life cycles, and morphological characteristics.
 Furthermore, life and adaptations of algae, lichens, mosses, lycopods, and fern plants to their respective habitats are illuminated.
 Particular attention is paid to the ecological importance of cryptogams and their role as indicator organisms.
 During the internship, selected representatives will be determined by the participants on their own and in small excursion typical representatives of different habitats will be presented.